Causes of the Holodomor: Repressions against Ukrainian traditional musicians

 Bandura is a traditional Ukrainian musical instrument, whereas bandurists were the carriers of traditional songs and folklore.
 One of the communist newspapers in 1930 already stated that "being in love with nationalist romance is not a communist thing" and in December 1933 during the All-Ukrainian Union of Art Workers, the bandura and kobza were declared class-enemy instruments, which lead to the beginning of the repressions against the musicians playing them.

 Repressions for collecting memories of Holodomor

 NKVD has been systematically punishing for attempt to preserve the memories about Holodomor.
 Records were confiscated and destroyed as "such that are of no value", while the owners of the records were sent to GULAG.
 An example of conviction for possession of memoirs on the Holodomor:

 "being hostile to the Soviet authorities in the period 1930-1933, [...] wrote a diary of counter-revolutionary content, in which she condemned the actions of the Communist Party in organising collective farms in the USSR and described the difficult material conditions of workers".

+Bad agricultural practices

+Trofim Lysenko was a Soviet agronomist who rejected Mendelian genetics in favour of his own idiosyncratic, pseudoscientific ideas later termed Lysenkoism.
+Soviet officials put Lysenko in charge of Soviet agriculture in the 1930s.

+In the late 1920s and early 1930s Joseph Stalin—with Lysenko’s backing—had instituted a catastrophic scheme to “modernize” Soviet agriculture, forcing millions of people to join collective, state-run farms.
+Widespread crop failure and famine resulted.
+Stalin refused to change course, however, and ordered Lysenko to remedy the disaster with methods based on his radical new ideas.
+Lysenko forced farmers to plant seeds very close together, for instance, since according to his “law of the life of species,” plants from the same “class” never compete with one another.
+He also forbade all use of fertilizers and pesticides.